shahdCS/2DC-motor/README.md

 # 2DC-motor
-DC motor by using Tinkkercad
+DC motor by using Tinkercad